mlswg/mls-implementations/test-vectors.md

 > [about parent hash] To this end, when processing a Commit message clients MUST recompute the expected value of parent_hash for the committer's new leaf and verify that it matches the parent_hash value in the supplied leaf_key_package.

 > [about parent hash] Moreover, when joining a group, new members MUST authenticate each non-blank parent node P.

+> A KeyPackage object with an invalid signature field MUST be considered malformed.

+> KeyPackage objects MUST contain at least two extensions, [...]

+> [about capabilities] This extension MUST be always present in a KeyPackage.
+Extensions that appear in the extensions field of a KeyPackage MUST be included in the extensions field of the capabilities extension.

+> [about lifetime] A client MUST NOT use the data in a KeyPackage for any processing before the not_before date, or after the not_after date

+> [about the welcome message] The private key MUST be the private key that corresponds to the public key in the node.

 ## Messages